 The most active committee in the WFCCA is the Land-Use Committee, which meets every third Tuesday of the month at 7 p.m., also in Supervisor Frey's conference room, and the public is encouraged to attend.

-The committee, chaired by Jim Katcham of Centre Ridge Regents, reviews development plans covering everything from architecture to landscaping to road improvements.
+The committee, chaired by Jim Katcham, reviews development plans covering everything from architecture to landscaping to road improvements.
 It also hears and tries to resolve residents' concerns regarding proposed projects.

-When the WFCCA is satisfied that a project meets its environmental, transportation and density standards — and is in keeping with the county's Comprehensive Plan — it recommends approval to the county Planning Commission, a body of appointed officials that reviews development and rezoning requests prior to the county Board of Supervisors' review.
+When the WFCCA is satisfied that a project meets its environmental, transportation and density standards — and is in keeping with the county's Comprehensive Plan — it recommends endorsement by the county Planning Commission, a body of appointed officials that reviews development and rezoning requests prior to the county Board of Supervisors' review.

 The Planning Commission usually follows the WFCCA's recommendations, but the Board of Supervisors normally has the final say.
 Call Jim Katcham at 703-803-8177.